tongyuantongyu/vs-NNVISR/docs/integration.md

 These numbers should be determined based on your dataset.
 If you are not sure, they are usually `primary=1`, `transfer=1` and `matrix=6`.
-However, we recommend train YUV network with configurations of `matrix=1`, since it's more widely used by videos.
+However, we recommend train YUV network with configurations of `matrix=1`, since it's more widely used in videos.

 Refer to [Models](https://github.com/tongyuantongyu/vs-NNVISR/blob/main/docs/models.md) page for examples to arrange model files.